 Asset division in divorce is complex and requires an attorney with knowledge of accounting, asset valuation, tax issues, and other financial matters.
 It also requires an attorney who has experience with family law judges and understands how they tend to treat various items of property.
 When it comes to the division of an estate, our asset valuation and division lawyers have handled divorce cases with assets ranging from very modest holdings to hundreds of millions of dollars.

 Every client engaged in divorce has unique set of needs and priorities.
-Looper Reed & McGraw is committed to addressing those needs on an individualized basis.
+Gray Reed is committed to addressing those needs on an individualized basis.
 While thorough and aggressive, we counsel clients to resolve their cases in ways to minimize the emotional strife attendant to divorce.

 We work hard to protect your parental rights and property interests.
 We are committed to doing whatever is necessary to help you and your children achieve the best possible outcome in an otherwise difficult situation.